Emergency Centre

 Dr Cloete leads the dynamic team in the Emergency Centre (EC).
 Dr Cloete did his undergraduate medical degree in Pretoria and specialized in Emergency Medicine at the University of Cape Town.
 He went on to work at Khayalitsha hospital where he gained valuable experience and then joined the Victoria team in 2013.
 Flip, as he is more affectionately known by his colleagues, is an exceptionally skilled and astute clinician and leads by example.
 The EC, due to its busy nature as well as the teaching gift of Dr Cloete and his colleagues, has become a favourite elective destination for both local and foreign elective students.
 In his spare time Flip is a triathlete and ironman competitor.

-Sister Carol Weir – Operational Manager
+Sister Thouwybah Phillips – Operational Manager

 image desc